 Insurance is one of those things that we all need if we plan to protect our assets.
 Whether you are protecting your health, your home, or even your life, insurance is a way for you to keep your family safe.

 However, paying all those premiums starts to add up.
-Health insurance premiums can get especially expensive over time.
-One of the ways that I’ve found to save money on insurance costs on a regular basis is to self-insure to some degree.
+Health insurance premiums can get expensive over time.
+One of the ways that I’ve found to save money on insurance costs is to self-insure to some degree.
 This doesn’t mean that I completely eschew insurance (and in some cases, as with auto insurance and, in 2014, health insurance, not getting insurance coverage is illegal).
 In fact, I have the basics of my life covered by insurance.